Weekly Update – November 10th, 2022

 You can also mail your offering to: 1416 Main Street, Grandview, MO.
 64030

-Home Groups meet on the 1st and 3rd Sunday nights of the month.
+Home Groups meet on the first and third Sunday of each month.
 If you are interested in joining one, you can find more information HERE.

 An updated Prayer Guide can be accessed HERE.

 Prepare for Sunday